-Epilepsy is a chronic noncommunicable disorder of the brain, that affects people of all ages worldwide, and is characterized by recurrent unprovoked seizures.
+Epilepsy is a chronic noncommunicable disorder of the brain, that affects people of all ages worldwide, and is characterized by a chronic predisposition to develop epileptic unprovoked seizures or convulsions.
 Epilepsy is one of the most common neurological disorders and it is estimated that up to 70% of people with epilepsy can live normal lives if they receive proper treatment.
-Epilepsy has many causes and may be genetic.
-Epilepsy may occur in people who have a history of birth trauma, brain injury (including head trauma and strokes), or brain infections.
+Epilepsy has many causes, including congenital diseases, genetic abnormalities, brain injuries (including head trauma and stroke) or brain infections.
 Epilepsy is not contagious, and in some people, no cause may be identified.

 Common Causes